HarryGX0331/GPP-LAPD/README.md

 	   -	Na = 128
 	   -	Nz = 128
 	-	Each mesh dimension must:
-	1. Be a factor of the corresponding grid size (128),
+	   1. Be a factor of the corresponding grid size,
 	   2. Preferably be a power of two.